 When it comes to welding fume removal, you have a few options.
 The first is local exhaust ventilation (LEV), which can draw hazardous fumes away from the work area.
 However, this only works if the equipment is set up correctly and properly maintained.

-Another solution is an enclosure, which would completely close off the space to isolate the welding process from the rest of your workspace.
+Another solution is an enclosure such as a weld cell or welding booth, which would completely close off the space to isolate the welding process from the rest of your workspace.
 This option may be more practical in certain settings because LEV requires a large amount of air movement and may only be feasible with certain constraints.

-You’ll also want to make sure that you’re investing in personal protective equipment, such as respirators and safety glasses, for anyone working with the welding process – this way, any fumes that may remain can be filtered out before they enter their lungs or eyes.
+You’ll also want to make sure that you’re investing in personal protective equipment, such as proper welding helmets, respirators and safety glasses, for anyone working with the welding process – this way, any fumes that may remain can be filtered out before they enter their lungs or eyes.

 And finally, make sure you stock up on air purification systems that can remove toxins like ozone, formaldehyde, and other volatile organic compounds (VOCs) in your workspace atmosphere.
 Doing so will help ensure that your welding environment is safe and clean for everyone who spends time there.